dumpsterRat92/SIMA-project2/README.md

-# GameQuest
+#  Welcome to SIMA:GameQuest!

 ## Overview
-Welcome to GameQuest!
+Proudly presenting SIMA: GameQuest!
 This website is designed to help you organize and enjoy game nights with your friends and family.
 Whether you're a board game enthusiast or just looking for some fun activities to do together, this platform has got you covered.
 With features like game categorization, score tracking, and easy-to-use spreadsheets, planning your game night has never been easier.

 ## Getting Started
 1. **Clone the Repository**: